 Laurel Lake was designed to help residents achieve their wellness goals and meet a wide variety of healthcare needs right on campus.
 Our healthcare services meet the highest standards and are among the most extensive found in any senior living campus.

 Wellness and Preventive Care Services.
-Exercise classes, strength and cardiovascular training; seminars on diet, nutrition and other health-related issues; and routine primary and preventive care services.
+Exercise classes, strength and cardiovascular training; seminars on nutrition, exercise and other health-related issues; and routine primary and preventive care services.

 Medical Services.
-On-site Wellness Center open 7 days a week during specified hours, with family practice, internal medicine, geriatric and specialist services; and a full array of therapy services.
+On-site Wellness Center open 7 days a week during specified hours, offering medical, podiatric, audiology and counseling services by appointment; Dental Office open several days a month for routine dental care; Therapy Center with full array of therapy services.
 Residents are free to engage the services of physicians of their choice.

 Emergency Services.
 Laurel Lake's entire 150 acre campus is covered by a state-of-the-art wireless digital emergency call system.

-Assisted Living & Memory Supportive Care.
+Assisted Living.
 Help with activities of daily living can be provided both by Caring Hands personal in-home caregivers, and by staff in our Greenwood assisted living neighborhood.

 Rehab & Skilled Nursing Services.
 Provided to residents on a 24-hour basis by qualified, licensed and certified professionals in Laurel Lake’s 75-bed skilled nursing and rehab pavilion, The Crown Center.